appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 ### 3. Configure Power Settings

-Configuring power settings on macOS to prevent the system from entering sleep mode is vital when deploying it as a Appcircle runner.
+Configuring power settings on macOS to prevent the system from entering sleep mode is vital when deploying it as an Appcircle runner.

 By keeping the system awake, you ensure uninterrupted accessibility to your Appcircle runners, preventing any potential offline cases caused by the system going to sleep.